becknik/snake-qt/README.md

 The used modern C++ set of features isn't that large due to the project not really being that complicated...

+This branch holds a try to modularize the code.
+I should wait for GCC & Clang to release with p1689r5 support (=Clang 16, GCC ?) to make C++20 modules buildable with cmake & then try angain...

 ## Useful References

 Here are some references (besides basic doc) I used for this mini project: